-153. If a licence were issued, QUT would be required to provide a method to the Regulator for the reliable detection of the GMO.
-This instrument would be required prior to conducting any dealings with the GMO.
+154. QUT is required to provide a method to the Regulator for the reliable detection of the GMO.
+This is required prior to conducting any dealings with the GMO.

 3.3 Identification of the persons or classes of persons covered by the licence